conan7882/fast-style-transfer/README.md

 - Content and style features are computed from VGG19 instead of VGG16.
 Content Layer is conv4_2 and style layers are conv1_1, conv2_1, conv3_1, conv4_1 and conv5_1.
 - During training, content images are rescaled to 256 * 256 and the shortest side of style image is rescaled to 512 to reduce the computation.
 - Test images can be arbitrary size since there is no fully connected layers.
 However, the scale of the style depends on the scale of test images.
 - For some styles, there are some frame-like artifacts on image borders.
 This maybe because of the improper padding method of image transform net.
-It gets better when changing zero padding to reflection padding, but the artifacts still cannot be removed totally.
+It gets better when changing zero padding to reflection padding, but the artifacts still cannot be entirely removed.
 - The model is trained using 40k iteration with learning rate 1e-3.
 Summaries including training and testing transformed images are written every 100 steps.

 ## Result